alexTitakoff/vscode-intellij-idea-light-theme/README.md

+Greetings to all.
+I see some response.
+I admit I haven't used a light theme for a long time.
+I will try to update soon. (date of the message 28.10.2022).
+All your suggestions please email alex.titakoff@yandex.ru

 # Intellij IDEA light theme
 If you have a desire to finalize the theme, write to me alex.titakoff@yandex.ru .
 You can safely fork my theme and if it is better than mine, I will redirect to yours.
 Or if you want, I can give you the rights to a contributor.
 ### Preview